Please Note: Firefox and some other search engines are not suitable – Use “Internet Explorer” for this page to load

 technically no longer involved in the actual saving of any of these wonderful

-Thus, come aboard and support this very special work and feel good knowing that you will have done your something special, for having done something in assisting in saving a part of maritime history will last long into the future for your children’s children to see!
+Thus, come aboard and support this very special work and feel good knowing that you will have done your something special, for having done something in assisting in saving a part of maritime history will last long into the future as it will be for your children’s children to see what a genuine ship looks like!

 Personally I support many campaign’s, including the SS United States by having become a multiple “Plank Owner” and I have an official “Plank Certificate,” and you know what, I am rather proud of it, that I even had it framed, for it will always bind me to this superb ship!
 Today of course there are other great and new ways for you to become ‘one’ with this great American liner, and I will explain all that a little further down the page!

 I sincerely thank all my wonderful readers and supporters for the many years that you have been with me and returned again and again, for amazingly we have now received over 500.8 million readers and that is simply an amazing feat!
 Thus, I thank all my supporters for I am really very touched by all your kindnesses, especially over the past years during my illness!